 I’m thinking about getting seeds and trying to just grow my own blue pumpkins for next fall.
 I think pumpkins are fairly easy to grow (right?).
 And the chickens loooooove pumpkins – actually they love all kinds of pricey produce, so I think it would be a good idea to start my own little garden.
 Otherwise, buying my spoiled little chooks fresh produce will defeat the purpose of getting egg layers.
 I am currently not saving any money at all, because the chickens still aren’t laying, the coop cost a million dollars, and the chickens don’t love kitchen scraps but they do enjoy a bowl of cottage cheese topped with chia seeds, or a fresh watermelon, lol.

 At least these faux pumpkins have been a real money saver!
-Each year I give them a fresh makeover with leftover paint supplies, which really helps to save on my decor/crafting budget.
 You can also buy resin pumpkins already this color and use them year after year.
-But the little faux white pumpkins I bought are pretty inexpensive and have been really durable – even weathering outside as an outdoor wreath last fall.
+The little faux white pumpkins I bought are pretty inexpensive and have been really durable – even weathering outside as an outdoor wreath last fall.
 I couldn’t find the exact ones online anymore, but these faux pumpkins are even more realistic – and these seem like a good deal too!
 My local Dollarama also had cute packs of faux pumpkins for $2/3 pumpkins – they’re a bit smaller, but look to be similar quality.
 They’d be perfect for a wreath!

-When I first bought these faux pumpkins, I did a marbled finish using nail polish, then last year I gave them a turquoise and copper gradient finish – and now they have a dusty blue hue, thanks to a blast of Rust-Oleum’s Serenity Now chalk paint.
+When I first bought these faux pumpkins, I did a marbled finish using nail polish on some of them and then last year I gave some of them a turquoise and copper gradient finish – and now I painted the rest this dusty blue hue, thanks to a blast of Rust-Oleum’s Serenity Now chalk paint.
 I had some leftover from the little cabinet I painted for the Fish Room and this is the perfect project for using up spray can leftovers.

 The finishing touch on these DIY chalk painted pumpkins was using some coppery-rose acrylic paint to paint the stems.
 They looked a little too painted when the stems were the same pale blue/grey: